 5. Quit Smoking

 It’s time to quit smoking if you want to age well.
 Use online resources or ask for help from your doctor to quit – it’s time.
-There is no aging gracefully with a cigarette in your hand – just aging quickly and that’s no good.
+There is no secrets for aging gracefully with a cigarette in your hand – just aging quickly and that’s no good.

 6. Get Adequate Sleep